Manchester Airport Liquid Rules 2026: Still 100ml, Not 2 Litres

 Belt removal Required Still required

-Average security wait 8-12 minutes Under 5 minutes (91% of passengers)
+Average security wait Longer queues at peak Under 5 minutes (91% of passengers)

 Manchester Airport New Security Rules 2026